anton-k/processing-for-haskell/tutorial/FirstSteps.md

 The first steps.
-Drawing on the screen
+The structure of animation
 =========================================

 The animation is some evolving state that we can render on the screen.